UG-Team-Data-Science/nanokey2-midi-mapper/README.md

 - Maps **C4 (Note 72)** to the **F5 key**
 - Pressing **C2 (Note 48)** stops the listener

+Before using this project, ensure that you have the **KORG nanoKEY2/KORG USB-MIDI Driver** installed on your Windows machine.

+### Windows Installation

+1. **Download the KORG USB-MIDI Driver**:
+   - Go to the official [nanoKEY2/KORG USB-MIDI Driver download page](https://www.korg.com/us/support/download/driver/0/156/3541/) (or the relevant page if the link changes over time).
+   - Look for **Version 1.15 r56e** or the latest version compatible with the nanoKEY2 device.

+2. **Install the Driver**:
+   - Run the downloaded installer (`KORG_USB_MIDI_Driver_v1.15_r56e.exe`).
+   - Follow the on-screen instructions to complete the installation.

+3. **Connect Your nanoKEY2**:
+   - Plug in the **KORG nanoKEY2** to your computer using the included USB cable.
+   - The system should recognize the device and initialize it as a MIDI controller.

 ## Requirements

 - Python 3.x